 The Northern Mockingbird is often very aggressive towards other bird species, especially when feeding on berries, and quickly chases other birds away to protect its food source.

-This species is also especially aggressive around its nest and frequently dives and swoops at any intruding birds, dogs, cats, or people.
+During the breeding season, they are especially aggressive around their nest and territory and frequently dive and swoop at any intruding birds, dogs, cats, or people.
+Northern Mockingbirds make their nests out of twigs, rootlets, leaves, and grass.

 You Might Also Ask